 Utility Truck Accident Cases and the Law: An Overview

 You may have certain stereotypes associated with automobile accidents: perhaps that they tend to involve commercial trucks or multiple vehicles.
 Although Grossman Law Offices has handled cases exactly like these, the fact of the matter is that there is a great deal more to automobile accidents than trucks and pileups, such as those incidents pertaining to utility trucks.
-These machines are just as capable of producing a conflict on the highways and freeways of Texas as other types of vehicles – possibly more so, considering how few restrictions are attached to them.
+These vehicles are just as capable of causing collisions on the highways and freeways of Texas as other types of vehicles are - possibly more so, considering how few restrictions are attached to them.

 - What makes a vehicle a "utility" truck?

 - What utility truck accident cases work?